 It is important that students have a chance to learn these things in context.
 This means that they need to see it in the text that they read and they need to use it in everyday writing.
-However, one way that they can practice their sentence writing skills is with worksheets and examples.
+However, one way that they can practice these skills is with sentence writing worksheets and examples.
 Depending on what students need to practice, you can find worksheets in your teaching materials, in books for teachers, and online.
 You can also ask your colleagues for worksheets they like to use.
 If you’d like something specific, you can also make your own.
 Using Word is pretty easy these days and you can put together a worksheet focused on the skills your students need to practice.

 Time4Writing provides practice in this area.
 Sign up for our Elementary Sentence Structure course or browse other related courses below to find a course that’s right for you.